 Is SogoTrade legit?

-SogoTrade, Inc. is a brokerage firm that’s a member of FINRA and the SIPC.
+SogoTrade, Inc. is a member of FINRA and the SIPC.
 Although it’s not accredited by the Better Business Bureau (BBB), the organization gave it an A+ rating for having no submitted complaints.

 However, it’s not listed on the database of the Consumer Financial Protection Bureau (CFPB).
 But this doesn’t mean that SogoTrade isn’t legit.
 As a member of FINRA, it’s a licensed broker regulated by this governmental body.
 But its quality of services may tell another story.